IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 The Getting Started page for [Create an API client](https://docs.verify.ibm.com/verify/docs/create-api-client) describes how to create an API client with the appropriate accesses.
 The set of accesses that you need to call each API is described in the documentation for that API.
+For getUsers the entitlement required is readUserGroups (Read users and groups) or manageUserGroups (Manage users and groups) or manageAllUserGroups (Synchronize users and groups) or manageUserStandardGroups (Manage users and standard groups).
+Note: You only need one entitlement, but you can have more than one.
+For readGrants the entitlement required is readOidcGrants (Read OIDC and OAuth grants) or manageOidcGrants (Manage OIDC and OAuth grants)
+For deleteGrant the entitlement required is manageOidcGrants (Manage OIDC and OAuth grants) For patchUser the entitlement required is manageUserGroups (Manage users and groups) or manageAllUserGroups (Synchronize users and groups) or manageUserStandardGroups (Manage users and standard groups) or updateAnyUser (Update any user).

 #### Get an oauth token